downzed/ShowMeTheMoney/README.md

 ## Examples

+Easy access to the extension with a simple way to add a closed restaurant to your watchlist.

 <img width="965" alt="Add to queue" src="https://raw.githubusercontent.com/downzed/tenbis-reOpen-ext/main/Screenshots/1.png">

+Success message once you added a restaurant to your queue.

 <img width="965" alt="Success" src="https://raw.githubusercontent.com/downzed/tenbis-reOpen-ext/main/Screenshots/2.png">

+View of restaurants you're keeping your eye (and stomach) out for.
+You have the chance to remove from your watchlist if you caved for a pb&j or ordered from somehwere else.

 <img width="965" alt="Queue" src="https://raw.githubusercontent.com/downzed/tenbis-reOpen-ext/main/Screenshots/3.png">

+Notification that your favorite restaurant has opened up leading you back to the menu.
+Stay satisfied & satiated!

 <img width="965" alt="Notification" src="https://raw.githubusercontent.com/downzed/tenbis-reOpen-ext/main/Screenshots/4.png">